shreayan98c/Grad-Admission/README.md

 **Languages Used:** Python

-**To-Do:** Make the front end UI and deploy it so that the model can be run on the values that were submitted using the form.
+**To-Do:** Deploy it on the cloud so that the application can be accessed via the internet.